RitaTMCO/NLP-Telescope/README.md

 + Being able to **rename systems** (important for systems to contain the names that the user requires in the plot) through the upload of one file (in which each line is a system name) or directly on the web browser;

-+ Being able to download plots and export tables neatly in a folder.
++ Being able to download plots and tables.

 For Natural Language Generation (NLG) tasks such as machine translation, text summarization and dialogue system, we have three types of visual interface: